 Introduction

-In contrast to most other paediatric tumours there are no widely agreed treatment or follow-up protocols for children with benign ovarian tumours.
+In contrast to most other paediatric tumours there are no widely agreed treatment or working consensus protocols for female children with benign ovarian tumours.
 Optimal management remains a matter of wide international debate.
-[1] Although some brief guidance has been published by the UK Children’s Cancer and Leukaemia Group (CCLG), the British Association of Paediatric and Adolescent Gynaecologists (BritSPAG) and the Royal College of Obstetrics and Gynaecology (RCOG), robust supporting evidence on key areas such as operative approach, management of unexpected intraoperative findings of a tumour, and follow-up management is missing.
-[2, 3, 4] Little is known about the natural history of benign ovarian tumours, and true risk of recurrence, metachronous disease, and the long-term consequences on fertility are poorly understood.
-[5] Existing guidelines leave room for considerable interpretation.
-[2, 3, 4] This was illustrated recently by a national survey of United Kingdom (UK) consultant paediatric surgeons, which showed great heterogeneity in the approach to BOTs in all areas of practice including pre-operative imaging, operative approach and follow-up management in particular, all of which were determined by individual surgeon’s preference.
+[1] Although some effort at offering brief guidance has been published by the UK Children’s Cancer and Leukaemia Group (CCLG), the British Association of Paediatric and Adolescent Gynaecologists (BritSPAG) and the Royal College of Obstetrics and Gynaecology (RCOG), robust evidence on key areas such as operative approach, management of unexpected intraoperative findings of an ovarian tumour, and follow-up management is distinctly lacking.
+[2, 3, 4] Little is known about the true natural history of benign ovarian tumours, risk(s) of recurrence, metachronous disease, and the long-term consequences on fertility are also poorly understood.
+[5] Existing guidelines leave much room for perplexing interpretation.
+[2, 3, 4] This was illustrated recently by a national survey of United Kingdom (UK) consultant paediatric surgeons, which showed great heterogeneity in the approach to BOTs in all areas of clinical practice including pre-operative imaging, operative strategy and follow-up management in particular, all of which were determined by individual surgeon’s preference.
 [1]

-In a 10-year multi-centre study of patients with BOTs from 12 regional UK oncology centres (Principle Treatment Centres), tumour recurrence or metachronous disease occurred in 5% of children with BOTs.
-[5, 6] Other retrospective studies, smaller in size, have suggested an even higher risk of metachronous disease ranging from 6% - 23%.
-[7, 8, 9] Until recently the general paediatric surgical management approach for children with benign ovarian tumours was a unilateral oophorectomy, as this was believed to cure the disease.
-In case of a metachronous tumour or ovarian torsion, these young patients were therefore at significant risk of losing the contralateral ovary and being rendered infertile.
+In a 10-year multi-centre study of patients with BOTs from 12 UK CCLG oncology centres tumour recurrence or metachronous disease occurred in 5% of children.
+[5, 6] Other retrospective studies, smaller in size suggest an even higher risk of metachronous disease ranging from 6% - 23%.
+[7, 8, 9] Until recently paediatric surgical management of female children with benign ovarian tumours was unilateral oophorectomy as this was considered to offer curative therapy.
+In case(s) of metachronous tumour or ovarian torsion index patients were therefore at significant risk of losing the contralateral ovary and being rendered infertile.
 [5]

-Population-based cohort studies have demonstrated additional long-term health implications of oophorectomy on both psychological and hormonal health, including a significantly increased risk of premature ovarian failure, even after unilateral oophorectomy alone.
-[10, 11, 12] Added complexity results from the fact that patients with ovarian tumours can present in a variety of health care settings, ranging from an elective outpatient referral, to a surgical emergency, through a district general hospital or a specialist paediatric surgical unit.
-Patients may be managed by a variety of different specialties: general surgeons, paediatric surgeons, paediatric oncology surgeons, and gynaecologists; all with slightly different management strategies.
-This current lack of unified, clear management guidance presents a potential risk for suboptimal surgical and long-term management.
+Population-based cohort studies have now demonstrated additional long-term health implications of oophorectomy on both psychological and hormonal health, including a significantly increased risk of premature ovarian failure, even after unilateral oophorectomy alone.
+[10, 11, 12] Added complexity may result from the fact that girls with ovarian tumours can present in a variety of health care settings, ranging from an outpatient referral office visit , to a surgical emergency via a district general hospital admission or a specialist paediatric surgical unit.
+Patients may be managed by a variety of different specialties notably general surgeons, paediatric surgeons, paediatric oncology surgeons and gynaecologists all with varied management strategies.
+This current lack of a unified management guidance pathway presents a potential risk for suboptimal surgical and long-term management.

-The objective of this study was to generate a multi-specialty best practice statement to establish clear and unified guidance on pre- and intraoperative management and follow-up for children with benign ovarian tumours.
+The objective(s) of the current study was therefore to create a multi-specialty best practice consensus to establish better guidance on pre- and intraoperative management and after care follow-up of paediatric female patients with benign ovarian tumours.

 Methods

 A consensus study was conducted in accordance with previously published guidance with a prospective protocol [13-15].
-A multi-specialty Delphi panel was instigated including UK CCLG Paediatric Oncology Surgeons, UK CCLG Paediatric Oncologists representing the CCLG Germ Cell Tumour Group, and the CCLG Late Effects Group, and Paediatric Gynaecologists representing the British Association of Paediatric and Adolescent Gynaecologists (BritSPAG), with specific expertise in fertility preservation and reproductive medicine.
+A multi-specialty Delphi panel was activated that included UK CCLG Paediatric Oncology Surgeons, UK CCLG Paediatric Oncologists representing the CCLG Germ Cell Tumour Group, and the CCLG Late Effects Group, and Paediatric Gynaecologists representing the British Association of Paediatric and Adolescent Gynaecologists (BritSPAG), with specific expertise in fertility preservation and reproductive medicine.

-The ovarian masses / tumours included were defined as: mature teratoma, mucinous cystadenoma, serous cystadenoma, large (> 5cm) ovarian cysts.
+The ovarian masses / tumours included were those defined as: mature teratoma, mucinous cystadenoma, serous cystadenoma, large (> 5cm) ovarian cysts.
 Small simple functional ovarian cysts, endometriomas, and haemorrhagic ovarian cysts as identified on imaging as well as neonatal ovarian cysts were excluded.

-A broad themed literature search was undertaken and existing guidelines on the topic from other national specialty groups were critically reviewed to generate the following core outcome sets:
+A broad themed literature search was undertaken and existing guidelines on the theme(s) from other national specialty groups were critically reviewed to generate a defined core outcome set: